lumusitech/backend-node-graphql-apollo-server/README.md

 # Grphql - Node - CRUD

-This is a simple example about graphql and apollo server with node.
+This is a simple example about graphql and apollo server with node and mongoose.

 NOTE: Refactor index.js using any architecture.

+NOTE: Edit .env file with MONGO_DB_URI environment variable.

 after clone, run: